papaya-insurtech/pumpkin/Software_Artisan_Handbook/resources/Communication_Convention.md

 #### Usage Examples

-Here are some examples of how to use these emoticons in different situations:
+Here are some examples of how to use these emojis in different situations:

 1. Situation: Someone expresses an opinion.
    - To show agreement, use `:+1:` 👍 or `:ok:` 🆗